 When you aren’t using the Joy-Con controllers, they should be stored in the station so they’re always ready to go.

-4. Pair the Joy-cons to your Switch Lite
+Pair the Joy-cons to your Switch Lite

-Turn your system on and select the Controllers tab at the bottom of the home menu.
+Step 1: Turn your system on and select the Controllers tab at the bottom of the home menu.

-Next, select the “Change Grip and Order” option.
+Step 2: Select the Change Grip and Order option.
 Your Switch Lite is now ready to pair with your Joy-Cons.

-Press down the syncing button for a second or two on the Joy-Con controller you’re pairing.
+Step 3: Press down the syncing button for a second or two on the Joy-Con controller you’re pairing.
 It’s located along the railing, so remove the Joy-Con strap if you already have it on the controller.

-It should pair after a few seconds.
-You can then choose which control configuration you want to use by holding down the L and R buttons on the controllers.
+Step 4: You can then choose which control configuration you want to use by holding down the L and R buttons on the controllers.
 If you’re using two controllers, press L on the left one and R on the right one.
 If you are only using one, flip it sideways and hit the little L and R buttons located on the railing.

 When you put the Switch Lite to sleep, the Joy-Con controllers should automatically disconnect.
-However, they should still be synced, so just touch the home button or a face button on each one when you’re ready to connect it to the Switch Lite again.
+However, they should still be synced, so just touch the home button or a face button on each one when you’re ready to connect to the Switch Lite again.